simonpf/inverse_theory_exercise_b/README.md

 -   `exercise_b.m`: The MATLAB exercise template.
 This should be a good starting point if you are planning to do the exercise in MATLAB.
 -   `data/`: Subdirectory containing the data for the exercise.
-    -   `/data/python/`: Contains the all data required for this exercise in the form of `numpy` arrays.
+    -   `/data/python/`: Contains all data required for this exercise in the form of `numpy` arrays.
     -   `/data/matlab/`: Contains the `exercise_b.mat` which holds all data
         required for this exercise.